 Our expert guide on how to take the best care of your engineered flooring.

-It is easy to take care of an engineered floor and well-maintained flooring can look fantastic for many years, but poor maintenance can often lead to problems which can affect the performance and appearance of the floor.
+It is easy to take care of an engineered floor and well-maintained wood flooring will look fantastic for many years.
+Poor maintenance and cleaning often lead to problems which affect the performance and appearance of the floor.
 It is important to understand that natural products are limited to the characteristics of the material used.
 They are not indestructible, even when classed as hard wearing.
 They can still become damaged or scratched.
 Following our maintenance guides will help to ensure that this does not happen.

-It’s important to note a few characteristics of real wood flooring
+It is also very important to note a few characteristics of real wood flooring which are inevitable :